SPECIAL REPORT-Into the fog: How Britain lost track of the coronavirus

 Indeed, on March 5, the government was told by SAGE that transmission in the community was underway.
 Five days later, the committee heard the UK "likely has thousands of cases – as many as 5,000 to 10,000 – which are geographically spread nationally."
 That confirmed what many experts had suspected.
 Jason Strelitz, the director of public health in the east London borough of Newham, said from the end of February he began telling colleagues "time and time again" to be under no illusion: official figures for COVID-19 were "a massive underestimate."
 Based on analysis of the wave of deaths in the weeks that followed, and applying standard methods developed by research epidemiologists, Reuters calculates that Britain only detected about 3% of all COVID-19 infections so far, including those with no symptoms.
 This method may underestimate the rate of detection, however, when the epidemic spread into nursing homes and fatality rates were likely higher than average.
 Research by the London School of Hygiene and Tropical Medicine estimated the UK detected 18% of COVID-19 cases with clinical symptoms, compared to 43% in Germany.

-He believes "modellers" — who use data and assumptions to predict a disease's spread — carried too much weight in decisions.
+He believes "modelers" — who use data and assumptions to predict a disease's spread — carried too much weight in decisions.
 And they appeared to have conditioned policymakers, he felt, to believe the virus could not be stopped.
-"I don't think any field epidemiologist would recommend to stop contact tracing in an outbreak."
+"I don't think any field epidemiologist would recommend stopping contact tracing in an outbreak."
 Whitty, the government's most senior medical adviser, didn't comment.

-Papers published by SAGE appear to support Heymann's suspicion that modelling scientists influenced the decision to stop routine contact tracing.
-SAGE's modelling committee said as early as February 3 that contact tracing "is not practical once there are large numbers of cases."
-A further detailed study by three modellers from the University of Cambridge , Manchester University and Public Health England, submitted to SAGE on Feb.
+Papers published by SAGE appear to support Heymann's suspicion that modeling scientists influenced the decision to stop routine contact tracing.
+SAGE's modeling committee said as early as February 3 that contact tracing "is not practical once there are large numbers of cases."
+A further detailed study by three modelers from the University of Cambridge, Manchester University, and Public Health England, submitted to SAGE on Feb.
 12, argued that beyond a certain point in the outbreak, testing would be pointless.
 SAGE endorsed this paper on Feb.
 18, according to published minutes, concluding that contact tracing would "no longer be useful" in the case of "sustained transmission" of the virus.

 Local teams from Public Health England had done stellar tracing work in the early days of the outbreak, said Lewis.
 But then the "contract tracing stopped without really any warning and PHE then went very distant.
 I've had almost no contact with PHE since then."
 He said the agency was "massively over-stretched" and it was unclear who was in charge.